Cedrick Wilson Sr.

-Early years
+Early life

-Wilson played high school football at Melrose High School, in Memphis, where he earned a state championship in 1997 as the starting quarterback topping off a 12–3 record.
-In high school, he was teammates with Kindal Moorehead, who made it to the NFL and played for the Carolina Panthers and the Atlanta Falcons.He was also teammates with Andre Lott in high school and in college, who also won the National Championship and was drafted by Washington.
+Wilson played high school football at Melrose High School, in Memphis, where he earned a state championship in 1996 as the starting quarterback topping off a 15–0 record.
+In high school, he was teammates with Kindal Moorehead, who made it to the NFL and played for the Carolina Panthers and the Atlanta Falcons.
+He was teammates with Andre Lott in high school and in college.

 College career

-Wilson played college football at Tennessee under head coach Phillip Fulmer.
+Wilson played college football at the University of Tennessee under head coach Phillip Fulmer.
 Wilson played with the Volunteers from 1997 to 2000.
 At the University of Tennessee, he converted to the wide receiver position from quarterback.
 He earned a national championship in the 1999 Fiesta Bowl defeating Florida State by a score of 23–16, topping off an undefeated season, 13–0.

 Professional career

 San Francisco 49ers

-Wilson was drafted in the sixth round with the 169th overall pick of the 2001 NFL Draft by the San Francisco 49ers.
-After being used primarily as a kick returner in 2001, Wilson's role in the San Francisco offense expanded throughout the next three seasons.
+Wilson was selected in the sixth round with the 169th overall pick of the 2001 NFL draft by the San Francisco 49ers.

+As a rookie, Wilson appeared in six games and only contributed on special teams, primarily as a kickoff returner.

+In his second season in 2002, Wilson became a part of the receiving game for the 49ers.
+In Week 6, against the Seattle Seahawks, he had his first two receptions for 18 yards.
+He had his first professional touchdown in Week 9 against the Oakland Raiders.
+He finished with 15 receptions for 166 receiving yards and one touchdown.

+In Week 9 of the 2003 season, Wilson had a 95-yard kickoff return for a touchdown to start the game against the St. Louis Rams in a 30–10 victory.
+He won NFC Special Teams Player of the Week for his game against the Rams.
+In the 2003 season, Wilson had 35 receptions for 396 receiving yards and two receiving touchdowns while contributing as a kickoff returner.

 Wilson posted career highs in receptions (47), receiving yards (641), and receiving touchdowns (3) for the San Francisco 49ers in 2004.

 Pittsburgh Steelers

 On March 8, 2005, Wilson signed with the Pittsburgh Steelers and had considerably less success in the 2005 regular season.

 Wilson's breakout for the Steelers came during the 2005 NFL playoffs.
 Having caught only 26 passes for 461 yards and two touchdowns during the regular season, Wilson became a reliable option for the Steelers on their path to Super Bowl XL.
-In the Wildcard Round against the Cincinnati Bengals, he had three receptions for 104 yards.
+In the Wild Card Round against the Cincinnati Bengals, he had three receptions for 104 yards.
 In the AFC Championship against the Denver Broncos, he had five receptions for 92 yards.
-In the Super Bowl against the Seattle Seahawks, Wilson had one reception for 20 yards on three targets.
+In Super Bowl XL against the Seattle Seahawks, Wilson had one reception for 20 yards on three targets.

+In the 2006 season, Wilson appeared in 15 games and started 12.
+He finished with 37 receptions for 504 receiving yards and one receiving touchdown.
+In the 2007 season, Wilson finished with 18 receptions for 207 receiving yards and one receiving touchdown in 16 games and one start.